 In the era of the Roman Empire, the north celestial pole was about halfway between Kochab and Polaris and, in the early Middle Ages, it drifted closer to Polaris, our current North Star.
 Polaris will keep the title until about 3000 CE, at which point the pole will have moved halfway to Errai (Gamma Cephei) in the constellation Cepheus.

 Kochab had become important in navigation even before it was the nearest bright star to the north celestial pole.
 Around the year 2500 BCE, Thuban had moved away from the pole and Kochab became one of the stars used to find true north.
 In the year 2467 BCE, the pole was aligned exactly between Kochab and Mizar, the middle star in the handle of the Big Dipper.
 Ancient Egyptians called the two stars “the indestructibles” and associated them with the afterlife of a pharaoh.
-They aligned pyramids toward the north, believing that pharaohs joined northern circumpolar stars after their death.
+They aligned pyramids toward the north, believing that pharaohs joined northern circumpolar stars after their passing.
 The Great Pyramid of Giza, built around 2,480 BCE, was aligned with the straight line passing through the north celestial pole.

 After 2000 BCE, Kochab was commonly used in navigation with Pherkad, the other outer star of the Little Dipper’s bowl.